Williams River (New South Wales)

 The Williams River is a perennial stream that is a tributary of the Hunter River, in the Hunter Region of New South Wales, Australia.

 Course and features

 The Williams River rises on the southern slopes of the Barrington Tops below Careys Peak within Barrington Tops National Park, and flows generally southeast and south, joined by ten tributaries including Chichester River, before reaching its confluence with the Hunter River at Raymond Terrace.
 The river descends 749 m over its 142 km course; through Dungog, Clarence Town and Seaham.

 At Clarence Town, the Williams River is crossed by the Clarence Town bridge that carries Limeburners Creek Road; and in Dungog, the river is crossed by the Cooreei Bridge that carries Stroud Hill Road.
 Both bridges are listed on the New South Wales State Heritage Register.

+Colonial history and frontier conflict

+Prior to British colonisation, the Williams River valley was inhabited by Aboriginal Australian peoples, including groups associated with the Gringai.
+European pastoral expansion during the nineteenth century led to territorial displacement and violent conflict between settlers and local Indigenous communities.

+According to a later account published in 1922, settlers in the Williams Valley surrounded a Gringai camp in 1835 and forced its inhabitants over a cliff.
+A number of survivors were reportedly pursued and killed near the Bowman River.
+The report stated that human remains were visible in the area for many years afterward.

+Historians have identified such incidents as part of the broader Australian frontier wars, a series of conflicts associated with British colonial expansion across Australia.
+Some historical studies argue that colonial authorities frequently failed to effectively investigate violence committed against Aboriginal communities during this period.